icebob/moleculer-java-site/src/concepts.md

 With the API, the Java program can create an object or call a method on the fly.
 From execution prospective, the calls to reflection API are quite expensive, it could have a performance impact on the applications.
 Because of this, Moleculer uses the reflection API in very few cases.
-`Actions` and `Event` listeners are not methods but `Functional Interfaces`.
+For example `Actions` and `Event` listeners are not methods but `Functional Interfaces`.
 Calling them is much faster than calling methods using the Reflection API.